Document Bank of Virginia

 Context

-Marriage licenses such as this one began to appear after Racial Integrity Act was introduced in 1924.
-The application for marriage shows how an individual had to indicate that he or she was not "a habitual criminal, idiot, imbecile, hereditary epileptic or insane person” to be given the right to marry.
-In addition, an individual also had to indicate whether he or she was "white, colored, or mixed” as race interracial marriage was not allowed under the law.
+This application for a marriage license was used after Virginia's General Assembly passed the Racial Integrity Act in 1924.
+On the form, individuals had to indicate that he or she was not "a habitual criminal, idiot, imbecile, hereditary epileptic or insane person” to be given the right to marry.
+In addition, an individual also had to specify whether he or she was "white, colored, or mixed” as defined by the Racial Integrity Act, which continued Virginia's long-standing law prohibitiing interracial marriage.

 Standards